 Four artist's book editions are currently available for purchase.
-Please see below. full prospectus
+Please see below.

 Stephanie Gibbs both creates original artist's books using printmaking and found and altered texts, and also works with artists to realize their visual narrative brings tactile, book-based editions to creative work in literature, photography, painting, and film.

 These books are held in collections across the United States, including: